Antimicrobial Agents and Chemotherapy

 Antimicrobial Agents and Chemotherapy is a peer-reviewed scientific journal published by the American Society for Microbiology.
 It covers antimicrobial, antiviral, antifungal, and antiparasitic agents and chemotherapy.
 The editor-in-chief is Cesar A. Arias (University of Texas Health Science Center at Houston).
 It was established in 1972 by Gladys Lounsbury Hobby.

 Abstracting and indexing

 The journal is abstracted and indexed in:

-According to the Journal Citation Reports, its 2021 impact factor is 5.938, ranking it 51st out of 279 journals in the category Pharmacology & Pharmacy and 35th out of 137 journals in the category Microbiology.
+According to the Journal Citation Reports, its 2023 impact factor is 4.1.